What is the rarest wine in the world?

 Caberlot

 The rarest grape variety in the world, there are only 2 hectares of this variety grown today, a genetic cross between Merlot and Cabernet Franc.
-It is truly unique as you can only find this grape in one estate in Tuscany; so far, they have not been willing to share their prize with anyone.
+It is truly unique as you can only find this grape in one estate in Tuscany; they have not been willing to share their prize with anyone.
 The estate’s owner, Bettina Rogosky, explains the varietal was first identified in the early 1960s in an old abandoned vineyard near Padua.
 Her husband, Woolf Rogosky, acquired and named the varietal ‘Caberlot,’ and set out to produce great wine with a truly unique character.
-One of the wine world’s greatest secrets.
+It’s one of the wine world’s greatest secrets.

 Furmint